Saint Vincent and the Grenadines

 Annual Growth Rate by Period

-Population growth has effectively stalled at 0% annually, suggesting the country is approaching or has reached a demographic plateau.
+The population is currently contracting at a rate of -0% per year, pointing to deep structural challenges such as low birth rates and emigration.
 The gap between the birth rate (12.2 per thousand) and death rate (11.5 per thousand) has narrowed considerably.
 The age distribution is relatively balanced, with 21.3% of residents under 15 and 11.9% over 65.

 General Information